Strictly Come Dancing 2020 | Start date, contestants and latest news - TheNewsTrace

-As viewers of the opening episode noticed, new social distancing tips has meant it’s attainable for Strictly to go forward as regular, however with no Strictly viewers.
-There are additionally a number of different tweaks to the present’s format, together with the necessity for judges for sit two metres aside (see extra on that beneath).
+Taking over the Glitterball for the second time is Made In Chelsea star Jamie Laing.
+Jamie needed to pull out of the competitors final yr on account of a leg damage, however he’s again and needs to win the trophy after his substitute Kelvin Fletcher gained the seventeenth collection.

-One of many contestants this 12 months, Jamie, has admitted he’s feeling the strain from Kelvin Fletcher’s win final 12 months, and he’s hoping being partnered with Oti Mabuse will assist him get to the finals.
+Jamie hoped to be partnered with Oti Mabuse once more, however as a substitute he’ll be doing the cha cha to Assume About Issues by Daði Freyr together with Karen Hauer.

-They’ll be joined by EastEnders star Maisie Smith, who has mentioned her “hips don’t lie” and has bought among the contestants (ahem, HRVY) feeling slightly nervous.
+He’s up in opposition to EastEnders star Maisie Smith, who has mentioned her “hips don’t lie” and has bought among the contestants (ahem, HRVY) feeling slightly anxious.

-Additionally within the Strictly Come Dancing line-up is boxer Nicola Adams, radio presenter Clara Amfo, and Good Morning Britain’s Ranvir Singh, who has had numerous recommendation from her co-stars.
+Additionally within the Strictly Come Dancing line-up is boxer Nicola Adams, former NFL star Jason Bell, The Needed’s Max George, radio presenter Clara Amfo, and Good Morning Britain’s Ranvir Singh, who has had numerous recommendation from her co-stars.

-Now this 12 months’s celebs have came upon which Strictly Come Dancing professionals they’re partnered with, we’ll get to see them in motion collectively on October twenty fourth when the reside exhibits air.
+As viewers of the opening episode noticed, new social distancing tips has meant it’s potential for Strictly to go forward as regular, however with no Strictly viewers.

-Taking over the much-coveted Glitterball this 12 months is comic Invoice Bailey, and returning star Jamie Laing, who is keen to remain within the competitors after having to drop out final 12 months because of a leg damage.
+There are additionally just a few different tweaks to the present’s format, together with the necessity for judges for sit two metres aside (see extra on that beneath).

-However which skilled dancer is every superstar paired with?
-And the way will this 12 months’s present differ from earlier contests?
-We check out the Strictly Come Dancing 18th sequence.
+So with skilled dancer is every movie star paired with?
+And the way will this yr’s present differ from earlier contests?
+Right here’s every thing you might want to know in regards to the 18th collection of Strictly Come Dancing.

 When does Strictly Come Dancing begin?

-The Strictly Come Dancing launched on BBC on seventeenth October.
-The sequence will resume with its first reside present on twenty fourth October.
+The Strictly Come Dancing stay reveals will kick off on BBC One on Saturday October twenty fourth at 7:25pm.

-It was confirmed by head decide Shirley Ballas that the present will miss its regular begin date in September for a later premiere on Saturday twenty fourth October and proceed till nineteenth December, the weekend earlier than Christmas.
+#Strictly Week One is full to the brim with absolute bops! ????????

-That implies that Strictly 2020 will clock in at simply 9 weeks in size, a major discount from the same old 13.
+It was confirmed by head choose Shirley Ballas that the present will miss its ordinary begin date in September for a later premiere on Saturday twenty fourth October and proceed till nineteenth December, the weekend earlier than Christmas.

-ONE day to go!
-Are you able to really feel the #Strictly love tomorrow?
-Depart a ???? beneath should you’re simply as excited as @maisie_smith_! pic.twitter.com/pJEMkSZwbv
+That signifies that Strictly 2020 will clock in at simply 9 weeks in size, a big discount from the standard 13.

 Strictly Come Dancing 2020 contestants